awslabs/aurora-dsql-sqlalchemy/README.md

 ## Installation

-Install the packages directly from the repository:
+### Install the packages directly from the repository:

+[TODO] to be removed once this package is pushed to pypi

 ```
 pip install .